McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 For my work sample should I show only recent work or older work or both?

 It is best to submit work that covers a span of time, as it is important to demonstrate a body of work created over a period of time.
 If you have previously received a McKnight Artist and Culture Bearers Fellowship, your work sample must only include work since your last award.
 All applicants must submit samples from at least 3 but not more than 6 different public performances.
 Your work samples do not need to be in chronological order.
+We strongly encourage you to use on-screen titles for a few moments at the start of each excerpt for easy identification.

 HOW ARE THE WORK SAMPLES VIEWED?

 The work samples for each applicant are viewed during the panel process on a large screen in a darkened room.
-Panelists are required to watch the video in its entirety before they arrive at the panel meeting, and may use a computer or laptop screen for this viewing.
+Panelists are also required to watch the video in its entirety before they arrive at the panel meeting, and may use a computer or laptop screen for this viewing.

 What should I include in my resume and what format should I use?

 Your resume is extremely useful in determining whether you are a beyond early practice artist.
 It should reflect your choreography performances and other recognition in the field, as well as give information about your training and related work.
 It is extremely important to include clear dates with all listings.
-This resume should also clearly demonstrated at least 8 years of committed artistic work.
+This resume should also clearly demonstrate at least 8 years of committed artistic work.
 Read more about this change here.

 The resume will be uploaded as a pdf file, 2 pages maximum, 12 pt font or larger.